smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ### Installing and optimizing new nvidia drivers on windows 11 gaming PC:
-#### more to come here i'm going to try to explained all the things like obs/audio/monitors :)
+#### more to come here i'm going to try to explain all the things like obs/audio/monitors :)

 ---